TheDaniel418/IsopGem/docs/geometry_tasks/02_basic_tools.md

 This chapter focuses on implementing the fundamental geometric construction tools that will form the basis of the Geometry tab's functionality.

+## Implementation Notes

+**Important:** These tools have not been implemented yet.
+Special attention will be paid to proper object lifecycle management to ensure that temporary construction points do not remain as separate objects after creating geometric objects (lines, circles, polygons, etc).
+This will be handled through:

+1. Temporary point tracking in the base tool class
+2. Proper cleanup of temporary points on operation completion
+3. Clear distinction between construction points and final geometric objects
+4. Proper event handling for operation cancellation
+5. Resource cleanup on tool state changes

 ## Tasks

 ### 2.1 Implement Point Tool